-AniForm Key features
+AniForm Suite's key features

 Engineers perform easy and accurate composite forming analyses thanks to AniForm Suite’s key features.
 Part optimizations can be explored by studying processes having rigid, segmented, or flexible tooling, such as membranes.
 The formability of various uni-directionally or fabric reinforced laminate configurations can be investigated using PrePost’s flexible functionality that enables quick modifications, such as the blank shape and the consideration of cuts and darts.
 Also, any laminate handling system, like those operated with tensioners and various types of grippers, can be modelled within a few clicks.
 Please, read more about these and other great features below.